Cumin Lamb Stir-Fry

 Yogurt Sauce

-Serve with a tangy yogurt sauce seasoned with herbs.
-This cooling element will provide a nice contrast to the spiciness of the dish.
+Serve this with a tangy yogurt sauce seasoned with herbs for a cooling contrast to the spice.